A scalable control design for grid-forming inverters in microgrids: Preliminaries and models

-In this section we discuss how the power system can be viewed as the closed-loop interconnection of dynamical systems representing the bus dynamics and the \jdw{line} dynamics respectively, where by the term "line dynamics" we refer to the dynamics of the transmission lines presented in Section~\ref{nw}.
+In this section we discuss how the power system can be viewed as the closed-loop interconnection of dynamical systems representing the bus dynamics and the \jdw{line} dynamics respectively.
 The bus dynamics are the dynamics at each bus $j \in N$ which relate the aggregate injected current $i^j_{DQ}$ to the bus voltage $v^j_{DQ}$.
 If an appropriate inverter is present, these dynamics will include the inverter dynamics given in Section~\ref{gfc}.

-More precisely, the \jdw{line} dynamical system has input $V_{DQ}$ and output $I_{DQ}$ and dynamics given by \eqref{netwdyn}.
+More precisely, the \jdw{line} dynamical system has input $V_{DQ}$ and output $I_{DQ}$ and dynamics given by~\eqref{netwdyn}.
 Note (as stated in Section~\ref{nw}) that $I_{DQ}$ is a vector of the total $DQ$ currents flowing into the network from each bus and $V_{DQ}$ is a similarly ordered vector of the $DQ$ bus voltages.
 We close the loop by considering bus dynamics with input $-I_{DQ}$ (the negative sign comes from the fact that this is current leaving the network and flowing into the bus) and output $V_{DQ}$.
-Fig.~\ref{fig:iosys} shows the representation of the power system as a negative feedback interconnection of the bus and line dynamics \cite{spanias2018}.
+Fig.~\ref{fig:iosys} shows the representation of the power system as a negative feedback interconnection of the bus and line dynamics~\cite{spanias2018}.

 For a bus $j \in N$ at which an inverter is present, Fig.~\ref{fig:iosys} and Fig.~\ref{fig:iofilt} are directly related as follows.
 The input $-i^j_{DQ}$ (which is a component of the vector $-I_{DQ}$ as in Fig.~\ref{fig:iosys}) is the current $-i_{DQ}$ in Fig.~\ref{fig:iofilt}.
 Similarly, the voltage $v^j_{DQ}$ (also a component of $V_{DQ}$ in Fig.~\ref{fig:iosys}) is the inverter capacitor voltage $v_{DQ}$ in Fig.~\ref{fig:iofilt}.
 Therefore every bus has a two-input two-output system associated with it and the direct sum of these systems is denoted as bus dynamics in Fig.~\ref{fig:iosys}, i.e. it relates $V_{DQ}$ with $I_{DQ}$ and has a corresponding block diagonal structure.